j2store/docs/content/docs/payment-methods/dibs-payment-window-plugin.md

 ---

 The plugin integrates with the DIBS Payment Window method.
-Refer this page for more information. <link-text url =¨http://www.dibspayment.com/dibs-payment-window¨ traget = ¨_blank¨ rel =¨noopener¨> click here </link-text>
+Refer this page for more information. <link-text url =¨http://www.dibspayment.com/dibs-payment-window"traget = ¨_blank"rel =¨noopener¨> click here </link-text>

 **Requirements**